Fortress conservation

-Fortress conservation is a conservation model based on the belief that biodiversity protection is best achieved by creating protected areas where ecosystems can function in isolation from human disturbance.
+Fortress conservation is a conservation model based on the belief that protection of biodiversity and historical sites is best achieved by creating protected areas in isolation from human disturbance.

 Economic aspects

 Ecotourism money is argued to drive the eviction of indigenous people.

 Poaching is a billion dollar industry that is sometimes organized by criminal gangs that prey on endangered species and, in 2018, 50 park rangers were killed globally.
 In response, conservation charities, the biggest of which is the World Wildlife Fund, have increasingly militarized the campaign against poaching.
 African Parks has been at the forefront of militarization with training from South African, French and Israeli military personnel.
 Veterans from the wars in Afghanistan and Iraq have been recruited to teach forest rangers counterinsurgency techniques and ex–special forces operatives promote their services at wildlife conferences.
 This has often involved recruiting paramilitary groups who are then supplied with military grade weaponry.